Nick McCloud

 Nick McCloud (born July 9, 1998) is an American professional football cornerback for the Chicago Bears of the National Football League (NFL).
-He has previously played for the Cincinnati Bengals, the San Francisco 49ers and the New York Giants.
+He has previously played for the Cincinnati Bengals, New York Giants, and San Francisco 49ers.
 He played college football for the NC State Wolfpack and Notre Dame Fighting Irish.

 College career

-He played college football at Notre Dame and North Carolina State.
+He played college football at North Carolina State University and the University of Notre Dame.

-While playing for Notre Dame in the 2021 Rose Bowl, McCloud went viral after getting hurdled by Alabama runningback Najee Harris.
+While playing for Fighting Irish in the 2021 Rose Bowl, McCloud went viral after getting hurdled by Alabama runningback Najee Harris.